-- 1/2 cup vegetable or canola oil
+- ½ cup vegetable or canola oil

 - 3 large eggs

-- 1 1/2 cups granulated sugar
+- 1 ½ cups granulated sugar

-- 1 1/2 cups canned pumpkin purée – not pie filling
+- 1 ½ cups canned pumpkin purée (not pie filling)

-- 1/2 to 1 tsp salt (see note above)
+- ½ to 1 tsp salt (see note #1 below)

-- 1 1/2 tsp baking powder (see note above)
+- 1 ½ tsp baking powder (see note #1 below)

-- 8 oz (1 3/4 cup + 2 tbsp) all-purpose flour or 2 cups self-rising flour (I used self-rising)
+- 8 oz (1 ¾ cup + 2 tbsp) all-purpose flour or 2 cups self-rising flour (I used self-rising - see note #1 below)

 For the cinnamon-sugar topping:

-- 1/4 cup granulated sugar
+- ¼ cup granulated sugar

 - 1 tbsp ground cinnamon

-- In the bowl of a stand mixer fitted with the paddle attachment, beat the oil, eggs, sugar, pumpkin, salt, and baking powder (see note above if you use self-rising flour) on medium speed until the mixture is smooth, about 1 1/2 minutes.
+- In the bowl of a stand mixer fitted with the paddle attachment, beat the oil, eggs, sugar, pumpkin, salt, and baking powder (see note below if you use self-rising flour) on medium speed until the mixture is smooth, about 1 ½ minutes.
 On low speed, stir in the pumpkin pie spice or the cinnamon, nutmeg, and ginger, as well as the flour until they are completely incorporated - do not overmix.
+Fill the wells of the muffin tin ¾ full.

-- Fill the wells of the muffin tin 3/4 full.
-Bake for 14 – 16 minutes or until the tops of the muffins are springy when lightly touched.
+- Bake for 14 to 16 minutes or until the tops of the muffins are springy when lightly touched.
 Cool the pans on wire racks for 10 minutes then remove the muffins from the pans.